EvidentSolutions/apina/README.md

 all endpoint groups and an instance of this interface is registered to AngularJS as `endpointGroups`.

+### Example

-So if you have a Spring controller named `DocumentsController` with a method `Document findDocument(int id)`, you can say the following:
+If you have a Spring controller named `DocumentsController` with a method `Document findDocument(int id)`, you can say the following:

 ```typescript